 Due to increasingly stringent regulatory requirements throughout the entire cryo-transfer process, transport has become an extremely important part of the process chain.
 ‘We are expecting an increase in consignment volumes.
 Thanks to our network of over 100 stations, GO! is able to ensure reliable transportation of special consignments in optimum quality,’ explains Ulrich Nolte, managing director of GO!
 Express & Logistics Deutschland.

 ¹ Source: Federal Ministry of Family Affairs, Senior Citizens, Women and Youth:

 ² Source: Deutsches IVF-Register e.V.

 GO!
-Express & Logistics is Germany’s largest unaffiliated provider of express and courier services.
-The worldwide partner network was established in 1984 and currently includes over 100 GO! stations in Germany and Europe.
-Highly qualified employees and couriers transport more than 7 million shipments per year.
+Express & Logistics is Europe’s largest independent provider of express and courier services.
+The global partner network was established in 1984 and currently comprises over 100 GO! stations in Europe.
+Around 1,400 employees and 1,700 drivers and couriers work every day to enable the transport of more than 8 million shipments per year.

 Under the motto “beyond limits”, GO! offers a comprehensive portfolio of logistics solutions ranging from regional courier transportation and global express shipping of goods, documents and extremely time-critical consignments to sensitive shipments or complex customer requirements.
 Its services also include tailored supply chain solutions and extensive value-added services 365 days a year and around the clock.